goose121/amblightd/README.md

 `sudo amblightd`

-It must be run as root.
+It must be run as root. (or a user who can write to and read from `/proc/acpi/call` and your backlight file, and can read from `/sys/bus/acpi/devices/ACPI0008:00/iio:device0/in_illuminance_input`)